datastax/python-driver/CONTRIBUTING.rst

 Contribution License Agreement
 ------------------------------
-To protect the community, all contributors are required to [sign the DataStax Contribution License Agreement](http://cla.datastax.com/).
+To protect the community, all contributors are required to `sign the DataStax Contribution License Agreement <http://cla.datastax.com/>`_.
 The process is completely electronic and should only take a few minutes.

 Design and Implementation Guidelines
 ------------------------------------